 After successfully blocking a mock ransomware attack on a medical facility, North Hollywood High School’s “Truman” team took first place in the annual California Cyber Innovation Challenge, hosted June 23-25 at Cal Poly...
 Read full article

 Eight graduating seniors from L.A.
 Unified high schools were announced today as winners of $2,500 National Merit Scholarships, which are awarded based on the students' academic records, standardized test scores and contributions and leadership in school and community activities...
-Full story
+Full post

 Like many high schoolers, Tai Michaels has plenty of hobbies.

 He runs cross country.
 He’s on the speech and debate team.
 He struggles with Spanish class at times.
 His favorite band is The Killers.

 He’s also doing scientific research to protect Southern California from future wildfires...
 Full story.

 North Hollywood High School took second place in the National Science Bowl, a rigorous two-day competition that fielded 65 teams of some of the America’s top high school science and math whizzes.